Being your own boss. Working from the comfort of your couch. Earning a good income.

 Unless your business already has a unique name, finding an available domain name that will suit your business might prove to be a most challenging task.
 You may realize that a lot of options, especially those with the .com extensions, are already taken.

 To avoid disappointment, check whether or not the domain you would like to register is available before you start setting up your store.
 There’s nothing more frustrating than having to come up with a new name for your online store at the last minute.
+Thus, learning how to purchase your domain name should be the priority thing that you need to do to make sure you can secure your domain name.

 Tip: Even if you don’t plan on starting a business soon but have an idea for a cool domain name, register it anyway!
 The cost is low, and you may save yourself disappointment in the future.
 Also, double-check if the name you choose isn’t something that Google search engine will recognize as a common misspelling.
 If it does, it will keep suggesting the search results for the word it “thinks” you actually meant.